phpeterson-usf/autograder/README.md

 1. Now you can `$ grade import` to update the list of `students` in the `[Config]` section of config.toml

 ## Using Canvas
+1. You'll need `requests` to interact with web servers
+    ```
+    $ pip3 install requests
+    ```
-1. After you run `grade class -p lab01` the test results will be stored in a JSON file
+1. After you run `grade class -p lab01` the test results will be stored in a JSON file, e.g. `./lab01.json`
-2. You can subsequently run `grade upload -p lab01` to upload the results to Canvas
+1. You can subsequently run `grade upload -p lab01` to upload the results to [Canvas](https://canvas.instructure.com/doc/api/index.html)
+1. The JSON file contains the aggregate score for the repo (e.g. 80 out of 100 pts) and a comment showing which tests passed and failed.
+The comment will also be uploaded.
+1. The name you use for the `project` in `grade` must match the name of the assignment in Canvas, case-sensitively.
+1. Since the Canvas REST API for submissions does not know about assignment groups, I recommend you create the assignment in Canvas before running `grade upload`.
+Otherwise Canvas will create a new assignment outside your structure for assignment groups
+1. `grade upload` manipulates only the named Canvas assignment.
+It does not mimic the uploading of CSV files shown in the Canvas web UI.
-3. In order to upload, you must add these attributes to the `[Canvas]` section in `~/.config/grade/config.toml`
+1. In order to upload, you must add these attributes to the `[Canvas]` section in `~/.config/grade/config.toml`
     ```
     [Canvas]
     host_name = "canvas.instructure.com"  # your institution may have a test instance of Canvas